painting of adonis and aphrodite

 The death and resurrection of Adonis in Greek Mythology

-According to scholars, the death and resurrection of Adonis represents the decay and revival of the plant year.
-He was worshiped as a corn god, a god of grain crops, which were very more important to the ancient inhabitants of Greece and other Mediterranean lands.
+According to scholars, the death and resurrection of Adonis represent the decay and revival of the plant year.
+He was worshiped as a corn god, a god of grain crops, which were very important to the ancient inhabitants of Greece and other Mediterranean lands.

 The myth of Aphrodite and Adonis appears in Book Ten of Ovid’s Metamorphoses.
 In this version, Orpheus tells us the story when he laments to the trees and wild animals after the loss of Eurydice.